material-motion/material-motion/specifications/README.md

 ![](../_assets/Techstack.svg)

-# Roles
+# Education groups

-We categorize users of Material Motion in the following groups:
+We categorize the education of Material Motion into the following groups:

 1. App creator
 2. Director creator